tonyest/Prospress/readme.txt

 = Where do I view Auctions? =

 Prospress creates it's own special index page, called `Auctions`.
-Visit this page to view the list of your auctions.
+Once you've added an action, visit this page to view the list of your auctions.

 = Can any registered user post an auction? =